1. Concept and origin of life.

 There will be a basic-competences exam for those students that have participated in the required learning and assessment activities and been given a “fail” grade.
 The highest possible grade that a student can achieve in the basic-competences exam is 5.
 In any case, the grades from the midterm exam and the oral communication will be added to the final grade obtained in the basic-competences exam.

-IMPORTANT: Grades from the assessment activities from the previous course will not be kept during this course.
+IMPORTANT: Grades from the assessment activities from the previous course will not be kept during the current course.

 Criteris específics de la nota «No Presentat»: